Baden-Württemberg

 Our Wenk line is 'Swabian' (Schwäbisch in the German language), coming from the Grand Duchy (Großherzogtum) of Baden, in what is now the Black Forest (Schwarzwald) in Germany.
 This beautiful land covered the eastern half of the fertile valley of the Rhine, with a majestic range of mountains forming its boundary.

 "Schweigmatt Gersbach and the Rhine Valley Black Forest," a 2002 painting by Ernst Wenk (10 Apr 1923 - 23 May 2011).
 Much of the information on this site is based on his genealogical work.
+Ernst's line of the family is Swiss, and he was working to connect the German and Swiss Wenks to a single ancestral point (our earliest known Wenk ancestors were from different countries but lived about 40 miles from each other).
+You can read his entire family history here

 Until 1100 AD, most people living there had only one name (in fact this is still true in some scattered areas).
 But as the population began to grow in ever-expanding towns and villages, there needed to be a way to differentiate between all of the Johns, Johans, Williams and Roberts living in the same area, so surnames slowly evolved to tell everybody apart, usually involving something peculiar to each person.
 For instance, if the tallest William in town was called "William the long fellow," then ultimately he became William Longfellow.
 It was also common to select a term indicating the person’s location or occupation.
 So "John who lives by the apple orchard," became John Appleby.